apples723/VPCLogs/README.md

      -i (required) VPC Log File
-     -o (option) Output log file name - for saving to your machine -u (required) S3 Url - must be in following format "VPCLogsS3Bucket\RejectedCounts" where bucket name is "VPCLogsS3Bucket" and Key is "RejectCounts"
+     -o (option) Output log file name - for saving to your machine -u (required) S3 Url - must be in following format "VPCLogsS3Bucket\RejectedCounts" where bucket name is "VPCLogsS3Bucket" and Key is "RejectedCounts"